Mozilla Location Service: Usage

-It is also the primary location source in the GeoClue library for non-GPS enabled devices, which is used in the GNOME and KDE environment in location-dependent applications such as the ones providing weather and maps.
+It was also the primary location source in the GeoClue library for non-GPS enabled devices, which is used in the GNOME and KDE environment in location-dependent applications such as the ones providing weather and maps.
+Ubuntu also used the service, however from version 25.04 it has started transitioning to the public domain wireless geolocation database BeaconDB.

-The service is free to use, but an API key is required for requesting geolocation data.
-Keys are given out on an individual basis.
+The service was free to use, but an API key was required for requesting geolocation data.
+Keys were given out on an individual basis.
 In order to receive a key, one must fill out a request form.
 Mozilla does not, as of 2022-11-13, provide keys to commercial or personal projects.
-Keys are only offered if the person requesting it provides a link to their software repository which must be licensed under an open source license.
-However, it is possible to anonymously submit collected data to the service without the need for an API key.
+Keys were only offered if the person requesting it provides a link to their software repository which must be licensed under an open source license.
+However, it was possible to anonymously submit collected data to the service without the need for an API key.